doug packer... optimising your business platforms

 Family

-My Wife Rachel is simply a wonderful person and I get a lump in my throat when I write about her.
-Rachel's first passion is her horse that she loves.
+loves.
 Her horse is called Lusso - she's beautiful.
 As a result there have been great changes in our lives.
 Rachel is now starting to compete on Lusso which is coming along well.
+I come somewhere down the line simply because horses can't look after themselves.
+Rachel is a very successful trainer in IT

 We have two daughters Vikki and Jessica, both by former wives and therefore different mothers (both of whom I remain on good terms with).